Cosmetic Dentistry » White Fillings

-- Then local anaesthesia is given to the patient.
+- Then topical followed by local anaesthesia is given to the patient.
 After this, our dentist drills through the enamel to teeth and prepares the area for filling.
 Subsequently, the filling is done and is polished to make sure the contour is proper.

 - All these procedures will require an average of 1hour.
 However, depending on the number and size of the teeth to be filled, it may also vary.

 - Some composite fillings are personalised for the patient and prepared from impressions.
-In such a case, the patient will require to pay a second visit to us, to bond the filling onto the teeth.
+In such a case, the patient will require a second visit to us, to bond the filling onto the tooth.